devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 When a user wants to, they can create a **Cash Account** by selecting a suitable name and publish a transaction on-chain to aquire an identifier.
 Once the transaction is included in a block the user is informed of their name and identifier and can now share this information in a convenient manner with others.

-When a user receives a **Cash Account Identifier** their wallet looks up the **Payment Information** that corresponds to the alias.
+When a user receives a **Cash Account Identifier** their wallet looks up the **Payment Information** that corresponds to the account.

 ### Cash Account Identifiers

 ### Complete Idenfitiers

-A **Complete Identifier** consists of an **Name**, a **Modified Blockheight** and a **Collision Hash**.
+A **Complete Identifier** consists of an **Account Name**, a **Account Number** and a **Collision Hash**.

 ```
-James#574998:0d8648cbb1725cc5bbe59c47fa4f6268fe8879ad6fe2b094a3e934e80f3abc18;
+James#4137.6117326955556230485904558655836903590722755773537808380229840327895552801816;
 ```

 **Part** | **Example** | **Description**
 --- | --- | ---
-Name | James | A human readable name, as an UTF-8 encoded string Modified Blockheight | #574998 | A numerical reference the block that stored the register transaction Collision Hash | :0d86[...]bc18 | A base10-encoded hash of the blockhash+transactionhash...
-(TODO: change example)
+Account Name | James | Human readable name, as an UTF-8 encoded string Account Number | #4137 | Number separating accounts with the same name in different blocks.
+Collision Hash | .6117[...]1816 | Number separating accounts with the same name in the same block.

-#### Modified Blockheight
+#### Account Number

-The **Modified Blockheight** is an arbitrary value subtracted from the actual blockheight the transaction was registered in.
-This value will be determined when the specification is finalized and publicly released and will be chosen such that an account registered in the first block of 2019 will have a **Modified Blockheight** of 100.
+The **Account Number** calculated by taking the **Block Height** of the block that mined the **Registration Transaction** and substracting an arbitrary value.
+This value will be determined when the specification is finalized and publicly released and will be chosen such that an account registered in the first block of 2019 will have a **Account Number** of 100.

 Digits | Range | Expected availability
 --- | --- | ---